DashineePARMANUM/statistics-projects-summer-2025/Excel_Data_Cleaning_and_Analysis/Excel_docs/Excel_Process.md

 - Applied color scales to column *Sell* for visual differentiation.
 - Added data bars to column *Beds* for visual emphasis.
 - Added icon sets to *Price Difference* (Up arrow for positive, Down arrow for negative and Sideways arrow for 0).
-- Applied data validation on Bedrooms column to restrict input to whole numbers between 1 and 10.
+- Applied data validation on column *Beds* to restrict input to whole numbers between 1 and 10.

 ---
 ## 4. Absolute and Relative References